 Automatic Transmission, Manual Transmission & New Transmissions

-To round out our offerings for of COMPLETE automotive services, Pride Auto Care owns and operates Mr. Transmission of Parker, our full-service transmission, drivetrain shop where we can perform service, maintenance and rebuilding services for virtually all manual and automatic transmissions, transfer cases, differentials, and other drivetrain related components.
+To round out our offerings for our COMPLETE automotive services, Pride Auto Care is also a full-service transmission, drivetrain shop where we can perform service, maintenance and rebuilding services for virtually all manual and automatic transmissions, transfer cases, differentials, and other drivetrain related components.

 Transmissions are one of the most complicated system in your vehicle.
 Many shops profess to be able to diagnose transmission-related problems.
 Sadly, the vast majority cannot.
-Our transmission shop has the master-level technician with the experience, knowledge and expertise to diagnose and repair virtually all drivetrain systems.
+Our master-level transmission technician has extensive experience, knowledge and expertise to diagnose and repair virtually all drivetrain systems.

 TRANSMISSION PERFORMANCE CHECK—FREE!

-If you think your vehicle may have a transmission problem, please call and set up an appointment to bring your vehicle to Pride Auto Care or Mr. Transmission for a FREE Performance Check.
+If you think your vehicle may have a transmission problem, please call and set up an appointment to bring your vehicle to Pride Auto Care for an Initial Performance Check.

 Before we repair your car, we get to know your transmission.
 Our performance check consists of a fluid check, road test, pan examination and lift inspection/diagnosis.
 This provides an initial diagnosis of your car’s transmission performance and general operation.